-Henry Dunant University College (CUHD) is an institution founded in 1995 by Alfred Fernandez who organizes university-level training courses for governmental and non-governmental actors on human rights, especially for the most disadvantaged and victims of human trafficking, in collaboration with international, humanitarian and non-governmental organizations active in Geneva and in the field.
+Founded in 1995, the Henry Dunant University College Foundation (CUHD) organizes university-level training courses for governmental and non-governmental actors on human rights, especially for the most disadvantaged and victims of human trafficking, in collaboration with international, humanitarian and non-governmental organizations active in Geneva and in the field.

 Henry Dunant, founder of the Red Cross and modern humanitarian law and a pioneer of international collaboration, inspires our commitment.